Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \subparagraph*{Non-singleton clusters.} Observe that if $v$ is light then it has a unique ancestor $u$ (including $v$) such that $u$ is not heavy and $p(u)$ is heavy.
-We define the cluster of $v$ to consist of $T(u)$ and possibly additional subtrees, $T(u')$, where $u'$ is a also a child of $p(u)$ (in $T(p(u)$), as described next.
+We define the cluster of $v$ to consist of $T(u)$ and possibly additional subtrees, $T(u')$, where $u'$ is a also a child of $p(u)$ (in $T(p(u)$), as described next (for illustration, see Figure~\ref{fig:light-v}).

 We begin with some definitions and notations.
 In order to determine the cluster of $u$ (which is also the cluster of $v$) consider transforming the heavy vertex $r = p(u)$ into a binary tree which we call {\em the auxiliary tree of $r$}, $B_r$, as follows. $B_r$ is rooted at $r$ and has $i$ complete layers where $i$ is such that $2^{i} < \deg(r)$ and $2^{i+1} \geq \deg(r)$.
-These layers consists of {\em auxiliary vertices}, namely they do not correspond to vertices in $G$.
+These layers consist of {\em auxiliary vertices}, namely they do not correspond to vertices in $G$.
 We then add another layer to $B_r$ consisting of the neighbors of $r$, sorted from left to right according to their index in $N(r)$.
 Note that except from the root and the vertices at the last layer of $B_r$, all vertices in $B_r$ are auxiliary vertices.
-This complete the definition of $B_r$.
+This complete the definition of $B_r$ (see Figure~\ref{fig:singleton} for illustration).
+For each vertex $x \in B_r$ we define $B_r(x)$ to be the subtree of $B_r$ rooted at $x$.
+We define $S(x) \eqdef B_r(x) \cap N(r)$, namely $S(x)$ is the set of vertices of $N(r)$ which are in the subtree of $B_r$ rooted at $x$.
+The descendants of $x$, denoted by the set $D(x)$, are defined to be the union of the vertices in $T(y)$ for every $y \in S(x)$, namely $D(x) \eqdef \bigcup_{y\in S(x)} T(y)$.
+The weight of $x$ is defined to be the number of vertices in $D(x)$, namely, $w(x) \eqdef |D(x)|$.